open-telemetry/opentelemetry-specification/specification/metrics/datamodel.md

-The recommended mechanism for active monitors to convey invalid measurements, characteristic of the Prometheus Remote-Write protocol, is to encode any IEEE 754 floating point NaN value.
-For the `Sum` and `Gauge` data points, use the `as_int` or `as_double` fields of the `NumberDataPoint` to encode invalid data.
-For the `Histogram` and `Summary` data points, use the `count` field to encode invalid data.
+The recommended mechanism for active monitors to convey invalid measurements, characteristic of the Prometheus Remote-Write protocol, is to encode any IEEE 754 floating point NaN value:

+- For `Sum` data points, use the `NumberDataPoint.as_double` field
+- For `Gauge` data points, use the `NumberDataPoint.as_double` field
+- For `Histogram` data points, use the `HistogramDataPoint.count` field
+- For `Summary` data points, use the `SummaryDataPoint.count` field.

 ### Implicit Staleness

-The implicit mechanism for detecting staleness uses the last `TimeUnixNanos` value in an unbroken sequence of events to determine whether the stream is stale.
-Treating the last measured value in a stream properly can depend on whether the point is very recent in time (i.e., nearly current).
-When this is the case, implementations may use the expected arrival time to indicate uncertainy over the next-to-arrive value.
+The implicit staleness detection mechanism for detecting staleness uses the last `TimeUnixNanos` value in an unbroken sequence of events to determine whether the stream is stale.
+This form of detecting staleness is common in push-based metrics collection.

+The last measured value in an unbroken sequence of measurements may be so recent in time that its staleness is unknown.
+When the point is very nearly current, implementations may use the expected arrival time to indicate uncertainy over the next-to-arrive value.
+Otherwise, if a gap exists between the final observation in an unbroken sequence and the first observation in the following sequence, the stream should be stale in the interval between these measurements.
-The uncertainy extends to late-arriving points only so far as an implementation is willing to admit them.

 Users interested in less uncertainty over the staleness should use the explicit staleness option described above.

 ## Temporal Alignment